 From the whirlwinds of contractions emerges information that you can count on.
 From yesterday it was said that the Jesus declaration of, “Whatever you ask, I’ll do it,” is an erroneous expectation for today.

-It is often erroneous thought that the New Testament replaced Old Testament Jewish customs.
+It is often erroneous thought that the New Testament replaced the Old Testament Jewish customs.
 It didn’t!
 The following writers were primarily talking to Jews.
 The gospels, the epistles of James through Jude.
 And Revelation chapters 1-5, with the remaining chapters being applicable in a more universal manner.

 It was a period of transition and controversy.
 There we find those writers talking to Jewish believers.
 For them there was only one requirement in order to experience forgiveness of sin.
 Jesus Himself established the criteria.
 Recorded as.
 “For God so loved the world that He gave His only begotten Son, that whosoever believes in Him should not perish but have everlasting life.”
 See John 3:16.
 A period of transition because the Jews were steeped in Judaism and were found in their synagogues observing Jewish orthodoxy.
 Controversial because some Jews were experiencing the gift of everlasting life.